flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

-   "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the execution to update" "state", ":ref:`ref_flyteidl.admin.ExecutionState`", "", "State to set as the new value active/archive"
+   "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the execution to update" "state", ":ref:`ref_flyteidl.admin.ExecutionState`", "", "State to set as the new value active/archive" "evict_cache", ":ref:`ref_bool`", "", "Indicates the cache of this (finished) execution should be evicted, instructing flyteadmin to traverse the execution DAG and remove all stored results from datacatalog."